Combinatorial approach to Mathieu and Lam\'e equations: Differential equations and gauge theory

+\ee where $\kappa^2=n(n-1)k^2$.
+The more precise form of the expansions are in the formulae (\ref{lameeigen2}), (\ref{lameeigen4}) and (\ref{lameeigen5b}).
+The first expansion was obtained recently by E. Langmann as a special case in his solution to quantum elliptic Calogero-Moser model \cite{Langmann2004b}, however expressed in terms of $B(\nu, n, q)$.
+The second expansion has been given by E. L. Ince, and later by H. J. W. M\"{u}ller, see the book Ref.~\onlinecite{MullerKirstenQUANT}.
+To our knowledge, the third expansion is a new result not given in previous literature.
+In Secs. \ref{sec4}-\ref{sec6} we derive all three asymptotic expansions in the context of the generalised version of Floquet theory.

-Often, quantities $z,\lambda, h$ and $\varkappa, A, n$( and $z, B, n)$ are taken to be real, however, in this paper we extend them to the complex domain.
-The reason to do so is that the $\mathcal {N}=2$ gauge theories are related to algebraic integrable systems whose spectral curves are defined over the field of complex numbers.
-Then the abelian variety of the curve, which governs the linearized motion of corresponding mechanical system, is the Jacobian variety which carries a complex structure, i.e., a complex tori.
+In quantum mechanics we often study spectral solution with real eigenvalue, however, in this paper we treat all quantities $z,\lambda, h$ and $\varkappa, A, n$ (and $z, B)$ as complex variables.
+The N=2 gauge theories are related to algebraic integrable systems where mechanical systems are investigated by complex analysis methods.
+The spectral curves of the integrable systems are defined over the field of complex numbers, the abelian variety of the curve, which governs the linearized motion of corresponding mechanical system, is the Jacobian variety which carries a complex structure, i.e., a complex tori.
+Quantization of the algebraic integrable system needs to find the eigenvalues of complex Hamiltonian operators among which is the complex Schr\"{o}dinger operator.
 When we compare the magnitude of these parameters with some numbers, we mean taking their absolute values or restoring their real values.